 Next-generation firewalls are used to protect the network from undesired data traffic, but they are distinct from conventional firewalls.
-In addition to its port, origin, destination IP address and protocol, NGFWs provide software visibility with full-Stack Visibility by looking at the contents of each data packet.
+In addition to its port, origin, destination IP address and protocol, NGFWs provide software visibility with full-Stack Visibility by looking at each data packet’s contents.
 It allows you to prohibit the use of specific applications such as peers for file-sharing applications in application layers and limit applications such as allowing Skype to be used for voice through IP calls, but not for file sharing, by using an application layer firewall.

-An NGFW provides better network firewall coverage than a conventional firewall, leaving costs and performance problems on one hand.
-Additionally, many NGFWs provide other functionality such as the detection of intrusions, malware scanning as well as SSL software inspection.
-These can be useful for organizations with these apps that do not already have point solutions but also can lead to a significant decrease in the data throughput capacity of the NGFW when disabled.
+An NGFW provides better network firewall coverage than a conventional firewall, leaving costs and performance problems on the one hand.
+Additionally, many NGFWs provide other functionality, such as detecting intrusions, malware scanning, and SSL software inspection.
+These can be useful for organizations with these apps that do not already have point solutions and can lead to a significant decrease in the data throughput capacity of the NGFW when disabled.